#GivingTuesday is a global day of giving.

 - Understand the mission and work of the charity

-- Review how the organization’s finances
+- Review the organization’s finances

-1. Verify tax-exempt status
+1. Donor to-do: Verify the charity’s tax-exempt status

 Having this 501(c)(3) status is not automatic.
 Nonprofit organizations have to apply for and receive this 501(c)(3) status with the IRS.
 And nonprofit organizations have to follow certain annual procedures to maintain this 501(c)(3) tax-exempt status.
-It is important to check this status of your charity — since 2001 the IRS revoked the tax-exempt 501(c)(3) status of 500,000+ nonprofit organizations because they didn’t maintain their status.

 - Learn more: